 A few weeks before the release of his new album Council Skies, with his High Flying Birds band, Noel Gallagher is buzzing.
-Sure, if he has to, he’ll natter on about the latest project (“I always try to find the hope and joy … some of the songs come from a place of truth … it’s quite an honest record,” etc.), but his mind’s on something else: his beloved soccer club, Manchester City.
+Gallagher is here to talk about his new album.
+“I always try to find the hope and joy … some of the songs come from a place of truth … it’s quite an honest record,” he says.
+But, his mind is on something else: his beloved soccer club, Manchester City.

 “I sat and drank and bathed in the fucking tears of Arsenal supporters yesterday,” Gallagher quipped.
 “And I intend to do it all summer as well.”

 Barbs at the English Premier League’s second-place club aside (Manchester City pipped them to the title), Gallagher will not have much free time in the months ahead.
 In addition to the album release, Gallagher is taking the High Flying Birds out on a North American co-headlining tour with Garbage, with European dates to follow through the end of the year.